Logo Futurismo

 Futurismo Azores Adventures | Outstanding photo from a family of Sperm Whales (three adults and two calves) in the Azores.

-Did you know that of the 81 total whale and dolphin species existing in the whole world, in the Azores only you can see up to 28 of them?
+Did you know that of the 81 total whale and dolphin species existing worldwide, in the Azores, you can see up to 28 of them?

 And that is why we are the best European destination for watching cetaceans.